SaftIng/safting.github.io/doc/phpframework/conventions.md

 The `abstract class` should try to make as view assumptions about the implementations and should only communicate with the implemantation via methods, which are implemented by the implementation.

+The naming of those items is as follows, using the example of the

+- `Statement`: `interface Statement`,
+- `abstract class AbstractStatement implements Statement` and
+- `class StatementImpl extends AbstractStatement`.

+Or looking at the `Store` it should be

+- `interface Store`,
-The naming of those items is as follows, using the example of the `Statement`: `interface Statement`, `abstract class AbstractStatement implements Statement` and `class StatementImpl extends AbstractStatement`; or looking at the `Store` it should be `interface Store`, `abstract class AbstractSparqlStore implements Store` vs. `abstract class AbstractTriplePatternStore implements StoreInterface` and e.g. `class ArrayStoreImpl extends AbstractTriplePatternStore`.
+- `abstract class AbstractSparqlStore implements Store` vs. `abstract class AbstractTriplePatternStore implements StoreInterface` and e.g.
+- `class ArrayStoreImpl extends AbstractTriplePatternStore`.